open-life-science/ols-8/.github/ISSUE_TEMPLATE/project.md

 ---
 name: Issue for project in OLS-8
 about: If you applied as a team, please coordinate with your teammates and have one person create this issue.
+title: ''
+labels: ''
+assignees: ''

 ---

 <!---